wernerglinka/newGatsbyStarter/site-notes.md

 - Storing state when navigating pages
 - Inject additional data into pages using React Context

-> > > This means pages are automatically wrapped into layout and do NOT need to import the layout compponent individually
+> > > This means pages are automatically wrapped into layout and do NOT need to import the layout component individually

-## Add page transitions
+## Add Ppage Transitions

 Reference: `https://www.framer.com/motion/`
 Reference: `https://github.com/ryanwiemer/gatsby-using-page-transitions`

-## Add styled components with emotion
+## Add Styled Components with Emotion

 Reference: https://emotion.sh/docs/styled

-## Add markdown content
+## Add Markdown Content

 Install all markdown related plugins: